cbirdlab/dDocentHPC/README.md

 	c.
 After making the reference genome, check the PEAR output for the proportion of overlapping reads.
 View the scatter plots that help you to decide the cutoff values and adjust your cutoffs accordingly.
 View the fasta file in an alignment editor, such as seaview.
 If there are a lot of blocks of very similar sequences, increase the cutoff values.

 	d.
 After mapping the reads to the reference genome and filtering them, visualize a sampling of BAM files with IGV before and after the filtering.
 If you don't like what you see, adjust the settings in the config file.
 I also like to look directly at the BAM files using samtools view.
-If you don't understand what you're looking at in a BAM file, then download the SAM format specification from https://github.com/samtools/hts-specs .
+If you don't understand what you're looking at in a BAM file, then download the [SAM format specification](https://github.com/samtools/hts-specs).
 Make sure the reads that you want to filter are being filtered.
 Adjust the settings as neccessary.

 	e.
 After genotyping, visualize the VCF file.
-The VCF file format specification can be downloaded from https://github.com/samtools/hts-specs.
+[The VCF file format specification can be downloaded from here](https://github.com/samtools/hts-specs).
 I like to select a sampling of loci and cross reference the VCF against the BAM files visualized in IGV.
 Questions to ask:

 		i.
 Are the positions that you think should be called when viewing the BAM file actually called in the VCF?

 		ii.
 Is indvididual n genotyped correctly at position k?

 		iii.
 Are there poorly mapped reads in the BAM that are causing erroneous variant calls in the VCF.

-6. Check out my fltrVCF script https://github.com/cbirdlab/fltrVCF to continue processing the VCF file.
+6. Check out [fltrVCF](https://github.com/cbirdlab/fltrVCF) to continue processing the VCF file.

 ---